zulip/zulip/docs/production/security-model.md

   * Message content can only ever be modified by the original author.

-  * Any message visible to an organization administrator can be deleted at any time by that administrator.
+  * Any message visible to an organization owner or administrator can be deleted at any time by that administrator.

   * See
     [Configuring message editing and deletion](https://zulip.com/help/configure-message-editing-and-deletion)